 The area was already inhabited by the Aboriginal people named the Cadigal.
 Their land reached from Darling Harbour to South Head.
-The Cadigal people have been in this area for years.
-Some of the archaeological sites in the Sydney area date back to over 15,000 years ago and archaeologists believe it could be even older.
+The Cadigal people have been in this area for thousands of years.
+Some of the archaeological sites in the Sydney area date back to over 15,000 years ago and archaeologists believe they could be even older.

 Where To Stay on Your Affordable Sydney Staycation at the Rocks

 For an affordable Sydney weekend getaway, we can recommend staying at the Sydney Harbour YHA.